schollz/paracosms/README.md

 os.execute("seamlessloop --in-folder ~/dust/audio/loops --out-folder ~/dust/audio/quantized-loops")
 ```

+this tool does one of two things: *if* the number of determined beats is greater than a multiple of 4 then those extra beats are used to crossfade and make a seamless sample. *otherwise*, if the number determined beats is slightly less than a multiple of 4 then a gap of silence is appended to the end and the endpoints are faded by 5 ms to reduce clicks.

 </details>

+## the grid

+right now the grid is simple. each key is a sample which can be toggled by pressing. the longer you hold the key, the longer the fade in/out. press times < 250 ms will not toggle the sample, they will only switch between samples (so you can switch between samples by pressing the keys quickly).

 ## loading sample banks

+you can load in entire folders of samples by using the sample banks.

-sample banks can be loaded by editing the main script [in these lines](https://github.com/schollz/paracosms/blob/4338e7306809f3051c482e87a62fd55aadf4c594/paracosms.lua#L24-L30). there are seven lines that contain information about the folders for each block (one block = 16 samples, or 1 row on the grid), along with any parameters that you want to set for that row. for example, to load the 909 samples on the norns into the first block you could set it to:
+sample banks can be loaded by editing the main script [in these lines][InTheseLines]. there are seven lines that contain information about the folders for each block (one block = 16 samples, or 1 row on the grid), along with any parameters that you want to set for that row. for example, to load the 909 samples on the norns into the first block you could set it to:

 ```lua
 {folder="/home/we/dust/audio/x0x/909",params={oneshot=2}}